 Here’s the artist himself discussing his vision, at Black Rock City:

 The piece was supposed to burn on Friday night, but for some reason was delayed.
 It was also supposed to be full of fireworks and explosives, but no-one saw any of this – the boxes just burned down and crumbled, after the man Burned on Saturday.
 I missed it burning, but a friend who saw it said that there was a real violent, angry energy to it – it was not celebratory like the Man, or reflective and contemplative like the Temple.

 Did the Tea Party and the Occupy movement unite at Burning Man?
 Did Wall Street get the message, and change their wicked ways?
 Was this just a massive amount of timber destroyed in an act of wanton destruction, or did Burners get inspired in some way by this piece?
 Please add your own comments and opinion.

 Burn Wall Street was ugly boxes, not art; constantly having to look at the logos of banks wherever you went on the Playa, is not what Burning Man is all about.
+Even more so, it was a political statement.
+An attempt to bring politics and angry feelings from the streets, to our festival of art and music and freedom and love.
 Let’s hope we never have to endure another installation of this kind.

 [Update: 9/4/12 6:14pm]